 Thankfully, the Gringo is much more welcoming and comforting than previous helmets.
 With six size options ranging from XS to XXL, this helmet will fit almost anyone’s head, unless yours is exceptionally large or narrow.
 If you’re planning on a long-distance road trip, though, be sure to practice wearing it around town first to make sure that it will stay comfortable.

-The exterior of the Gringo is thermoplastic, which makes it rugged and dependable, and street legal, according to the US Department of Transportation.
-The interior is plush Lycra padding, which they use to adjust the fit of the helmet.
+The exterior of Biltwell Gringo is thermoplastic, which makes it rugged and dependable, and street legal, according to the US Department of Transportation.
+The interior is plush Lycra padding, which is used to adjust the fit of the helmet.
 Technically speaking, there are only two shell sizes, but you can get more or less padding based on the shape of your head.

 Things I liked